 4. Fire test required if coating affects fire performance.

-5. Tests are not required if the stresses in the neck are equal to the original stresses or reduced by the design change (e.g., reducing the diameter of internal threads, or changing the boss length), the liner to boss interface is not affected, and the original materials are used for boss, liner, and seals.
-Boss change includes manifold change for the case of multiple permanently interconnected chambers.
+5. Tests are not required if the stresses in the neck are equal to the original stresses or reduced by the design change (e.g., reducing the diameter of internal threads, or changing the boss length), the liner to boss interface is not affected, and the original materials are used for boss, liner, and seals..

 6. Alternative valve shall be approved in accordance with part II.